marcelpetrick/DevNotes/BeenThereSeenThat/20230523_Meet_Qt_Munich/README.md

 * Back to Berlin: november 28th and 29th in Berlin

 ## algoriddim
-* federrico tessmann co-founder, frederik seiffert (cto)
+* federico tessmann co-founder, frederik seiffert (cto)
 * first to iOs (ipad), then windows and android
 * certain requirements: high framerate, low latency; also huge music database in the background
 * Qt: utilized by large entreprises, stability - great documentation and support